Amrita’s Breast Cancer Story

 I was really stuck.
 In the 2 years prior to my diagnosis, I had focused specifically on unwinding whatever was keeping me from being successful, but I just couldn’t shift it.
 The breast cancer diagnosis was a signal that it was okay to finally just let it go, completely.
 And that was a huge relief.
 Breast cancer was a massive turning point for me and was leading me exactly where I needed to go.

 I said earlier that I knew why I manifested breast cancer.
 In truth, the reasons are multi-layered and multi-faceted.
-The simple answer is that I believe that breast cancer is a mystery school that I was being called to attend and graduate from so that I could create a new paradigm for women.
+The simple answer is that I believe that breast cancer is a mystery school that I was being called to attend and graduate from… a spiritual directive to advance me on my path.